nlfiedler/zorigami/README.md

 ### May 2024

 Switched from the tar file abomination to [EXAF](https://github.com/nlfiedler/exaf-rs) for the pack files and the database archive.
-Both packs and database are now encrypted using the provided passphrase.
+Both packs and database are now encrypted using the provided passphrase with a strong, standards-based encryption algorithm.
 This also allows for the database backup and pack files to be fetched and extracted manually if necessary.

+Replace all use of SHA256 with BLAKE3 for improved performance (the latter is about twice as fast as the former).